 In Thailand however, there is no continuing education and no incentive for change or improvement.

 Innovations by Western Thai Massage therapists

-During my Thai Massage career of more than 20 years, I have observed that many western therapists have taken Thai Massage to new levels by combining it with techniques from yoga therapy, or Shiatsu, or similar modalities.
+During my Thai Massage career of more than 20 years, I have observed that many Western therapists have taken Thai Massage to new levels by combining it with techniques from yoga therapy, Shiatsu, or similar modalities.

 Many have created their own styles by incorporating or inventing new techniques that have added a new dimension to Thai Massage.

 Personally, I have created my own style of Thai Massage by adding techniques from yoga therapy, Chi Nei Tsang abdominal work, and rocking moves, which we teach at Thai Healing Massage Academy.